Adilcypher/password-generator/README.md

 A desktop application to generate strong, random passwords and save them securely using a local SQLite database.
 Built using Python's Tkinter for GUI.

 ---
+> 📘 This project was created during my second year (3rd semester) of college as part of a Python development course assignment.

 ## 🚀 Features